lindhe/datx02-16-09-visionlocalization/README.md

   * OpenCV >= 2.3 (2.4.8 is now out and stable)
   * GLUT or freeglut (freeglut3-dev)
   * Cairo (libcairo2-dev)
+	* For creating tags (note: margins set to -10 for A4 paper)
   * 32bit libraries (if using 64-bit machine --> la32-libs)
+  * Boost version 1.49 (sudo apt-get install libboost-all-dev)
+	* Used for sending Tag IDs, coordinates and timestamp to server over UDP

 You must have cmake installed to build the software as well.